Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/TestGuide.md

 1. Considering that in Git directories exist implicitly, so you might need to create the `Scenario` directories by yourself after cloning the repo.

-2. In assets.json, there is a reserved field "<service name>" in "TagPrefix".
+2. There is a reserved field `<service name>` in the `assets.json` file.
 Please replace it with the correct value before starting to write the tests.

 ## Writing scenario tests